Top 11 Ecommerce Trends For 2021-2025

-37% of US consumers have already used a “Buy Now, Pay Later” service, according to a report conducted by The Ascent.
+37% of US consumers have already used a “Buy Now, Pay Later” service, according to an industry study conducted by The Ascent.

 And that number is growing 28% year-over-year.

-Afterpay is one of the leading BNPL service providers.
+Afterpay is one of the market leaders in the BNPL space.

 In fact, Afterpay recently hit the 10M user mark (with 5M of those users in the US).